 Table Name, User-defined SQL, Warning

-You will notice, in a screen shot below the ‘User-defined SQL’, ‘write mode’, property has been chosen, a parameter has been placed in the ‘User-defined SQL’ property, and ‘Read user defined SQL from a file’ property has been set to ‘Yes’.
-However, yellow triangle displays on the ‘Table name’ property marking it as a required item.
-This, also, occurs when placing SQL statements in the User-defined SQL property, whether reading from a file of not.
+You will notice, in a screenshot below the ‘User-defined SQL’, ‘write mode’, the property has been chosen, a parameter has been placed in the ‘User-defined SQL’ property, and ‘Read user-defined SQL from a file’ property has been set to ‘Yes’.
+However, the yellow triangle displays on the ‘Table name’ property marking it as a required item.
+This, also, occurs when placing SQL statements in the User-defined SQL property, whether reading from a file or not.

 Table Name, User-defined SQL, Warning Workaround